 In his published account of the river expedition, The Exploration of the Colorado River of the West and its Tributaries (Washington: GPO, 1875), Powell referred to Grand Canyon as “our granite prison” and described an almost unbroken series of rapids that the expedition ran, lined, or portaged, praying all the while for an end to the ordeal.
 On August 28, the canyon ended and the river became relatively quiet once again.

 So many of Powell’s notes had been lost, however, that with full federal funding, Powell gathered another crew, this time of amateur scientists and educated men, and began a second expedition on May 22, 1871 from Green River, Wyoming, entering the Grand Canyon at Lee’s Ferry on August 17, 1872 after wintering in Kanab, Utah.

-Find out more about Powell with these books available at the Grand Canyon Association Bookstore:
+Find out more about the Powell Expedition with these books available at the Grand Canyon Conservancy's Online Bookstore: